1st1/async_pep/pep-async.rst

 --------------------------------------

 An asynchronous iterator will be able to call asynchronous code in its magic **next** implementation.
-We propose a new iteration protocol: an object that supports asynchronous iteration must implement a ``__aiter__`` asynchronous method, which must in turn return an object with ``__anext__`` asynchronous method. ``__anext__`` must raise a ``StopAsyncIteration`` exception when the
+A new iteration protocol is proposed: an object that supports asynchronous iteration must implement a ``__aiter__`` asynchronous method, which must in turn return an object with ``__anext__`` asynchronous method. ``__anext__`` must raise a ``StopAsyncIteration`` exception when the